 - A broad chest with widely spaced nipples.

 - A wide carrying angle (this is the angle between the forearm and the hip when the arm is held by the side).

 - Short fingers.

 - Nail changes.

 - Skin features.
 About 7 in 10 girls with Turner syndrome have a lot of moles and obvious blood vessels over the skin.

 - Organ abnormalities.
-About 3 in 10 will have an abnormality with the heart and up to 6 in 10 will have an abnormality of the kidneys or urinary tract.
+For example, about half will have an abnormality with the heart or major blood vessels.
+Up to 6 in 10 will have an abnormality of the kidneys or urinary tract.

 - Ovarian abnormalities.
 The ovaries are a pair of glands that lie on either side of the womb (uterus).
 Each ovary is about the size of a large marble.
 The ovaries normally make eggs (ova) and various female hormones - in particular, oestrogen.
 Almost all girls with Turner syndrome have ovaries that do not work properly.
 As a result, they:

 - May have breasts which do not develop properly.